petr-tik/dark_rusty_pool/Readme.md

 ### Potential perf improvements - yet to be investigated

 1. Wherever feasible replace `String` with `&str`.
 Consider the lifetime of strings like order ID and order timestamps and implement an efficient way instead of using `to_string()` and `clone()`, which defeat the advantage of rust.

+eg. Order ID is only used in input and inside the order book, no need to print it back out.
+It might be more efficient to convert/cast string into a i32 value and use that, wherever order ID is used.

 Pros: